microsoft/ApplicationInsights-Java/README.md

 CollectD Plugin - Optional
 --------------------------
-For contributing code to Application Insights CollectD writer plugin, please do the following:
+To build Application Insights CollectD writer plugin, please do the following:

-1. Download CollectD Java API sources and compile them using JDK 1.6 (OpenSDK is preferable).
+1. Download CollectD Java API sources and compile them using JDK 1.6.
     The output jar should be named: 'collectd-api.jar'.
     More info on compiling CollectD sources can be found here: https://collectd.org/dev-info.shtml
 2. Create a new directory for CollectD library you just created, and set a new environment variable 'COLLECTD_HOME' pointing to that folder.
 3. Copy the new jar into %COLLECTD_HOME%/lib
-4. Refresh Application Insights project.
+4. Reload Application Insights project.
 CollectD writer plugin sub-project should now be loaded.
+    IDE restart may be required in order to identify the new environment variable.

 Notes
 -----